This project is included in the BHF-IFR Program for the Balkans

 Experience required: No

-If you are interested in an even more comprehensive experience with classical antiquity, check our project pack ANCIENT GREEK AND ROMAN PACK combining 2 different Balkan Heritage Field School Projects!
+If you are interested in an even more comprehensive experience with classical antiquity, check our project pack ANCIENT GREEK AND ROMAN PACK combining two different Balkan Heritage Field School Projects!

 Periods of excavations: